simonmichael/hledger_site/index.md

    - It is a simple yet powerful [double-entry accounting] system that can track money, time, investments, cryptocurrencies, inventory and more.

+   - It runs on your local computer, keeping your financial data **private and under your control**.
+(You can also share/collaborate online if you wish.)

    - Your data is stored as future-proof, human-readable plain text.
      There is no data lock-in; you can migrate to/from other [plain text accounting apps], spreadsheets etc.